marcopennekamp/lore/specification/expressions.md

 end
 ```

 We have decided to provide **no support for do-while loops**, because we feel that these kinds of loops are very rarely used, but add noise to the language in the form of an additional keyword being reserved (such as `repeat`).
 You should instead work with a function and a while or recursion.
-This will only become easier once we introduce anonymous functions.

 ##### For Comprehension